What are system log files?

 - Hit Scan — CleanMyMac X will then look through your Mac to find unnecessary data, including system log files.

-- Click Clean, if you’re ready to automatically clean your Mac of system and application junk.
+- Click Run, if you’re ready to automatically clean your Mac of system and application junk.

 If you'd just like to clean up your Mac's system logs, click on the System Junk module after clicking scan, click Review Details, and then deselect all the other junk files CleanMyMac X found except System Logs.
 After that, simply click Clean to clear the system logs.